 In conclusion crafting writs are a great addition to the game, giving you yet another reason to log in every day.
 Writs are a fast-track way to level up professions, though it will still take some time.

 Writs are very much worth completing every day even if you already have max rank in tradeskills, since you have a decent chance to receive legendary Tannins, Resins, and Tempers.
+Daily crafting quests are absolutely huge for gold making.

 Survey reports will also give you a decent amount of raw materials you can refine for an even greater chance at valuable materials, and once you reach Craglorn and start getting valuable Nirncrux you’ll quickly get used to the idea of completing Writs on a daily basis.